 Presented by Dr. Shinya Goto at the European Society of Cardiology Congress, Stockholm, Sweden, August 2010.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Hypertension

 Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Acute Coronary Syndrome, Ischemic Attack, Transient, Follow-Up Studies, Peripheral Arterial Disease, Ticlopidine, Pyridines, Percutaneous Coronary Intervention, Receptor, PAR-1, Platelet Aggregation, Liver, Imines, Coronary Artery Bypass, Hypertension, Diabetes Mellitus